bolt/docs/docs/fields/filelist.md

 ### Basic Configuration:

 ```
-name:
+attachments:
     type: filelist
 ```

 ### Example usage in templates:

 ```
-{% for file in record.filelist %}
+{% for file in record.attachments %}
     <a href="{{ file.filename }}">{{ file.title }}</a>
 {% endfor %}
 ```